timholy/Rebugger.jl/docs/src/internals.md

 may be defined in `ModuleOf_fcomplex`.
 The values are unloaded from the store (making copies, in case `fcomplex` modifies its inputs) and then execution proceeds into `body`.

-If the user edits the buffer, the body can be modified or replaced with custom logic.
+The user can then edit the buffer at will.

 ## Implementation of "catch stacktrace"

-In contrast with "step in," when catching a stacktrace Rebugger does not know in advance of making the call the specific methods that will be used.
+In contrast with "step in," when catching a stacktrace Rebugger does not know the specific methods that will be used in advance of making the call.
 Consequently, Rebugger has to execute the call twice:

 - the first call is used to obtain a stacktrace
-- The trace is analyzed to obtain the specific methods, which are then replaced with versions that place inputs in storage (see [Callee capture](@ref), with the difference that after storage the full method body is then executed).
+- The trace is analyzed to obtain the specific methods, which are then replaced with versions that place inputs in storage; see [Callee capture](@ref), with the differences
+  + the original method is (temporarily) overwritten by one that executes the store
+  + this "storing" method also includes the full method body These two changes ensure that the "call chain" is not broken.
-- a second call (hopefully recreating the same error) is then made to store all the arguments at each captured stage of the stacktrace.
+- a second call (recreating the same error, for functions that have deterministic execution) is then made to store all the arguments at each captured stage of the stacktrace.
 - finally, the original methods are restored.